NoahJpg/Portfolio/README.md

 * _double click on file 'index.html'_
 * _this should open your default browser and run the webpage_

-_{if the page does not work, instead, right click index.html, select "Open with" and choose Google Chrome browser to run the file}_
+_if the page does not work, instead, right click index.html, select "Open with" and choose Google Chrome browser to run the file_

 ## Known Bugs